 Of course, you don’t have to follow these itineraries precisely.
 But it gives you a good idea of the main landmarks near Moab and the time you need to see them.
 Take our suggestions, adjust them to your interests, and create your own perfect trip!
 Take a look!

 READ ALSO: Best Things to Do in Moab

-Good to know: Ideally, you visit Moab by car and make a self-drive road trip exploring the area.
+Good to know: Ideally, you visit Moab by car and make a self-drive road trip exploring the area (here you can find the best car hire deals for all major airports and cities in the US).
 However, because there are so many tours available in Moab, it is also possible to explore the area without a car.
-Or, you can do a combination of both.
-Visit the main landmarks and easily accessible places on your own and then take a 4×4 tour for the lesser visited places that you wouldn’t easily be able to visit otherwise.
+Or, you can do a combination of both: visit the main landmarks and easily accessible places on your own and then take a 4×4 tour for the lesser visited places that you wouldn’t easily be able to visit otherwise.

 Without further ado, here are our Moab itinerary suggestions: